PR0M3TH3AN/SeedPass/docs/fingerprint_seeds.md

 ### Managing Fingerprints at Startup

-- **Add New Fingerprint:** Users can choose to add a new fingerprint if they wish to manage an additional seed or profile.
+- **Import New Seed:** Users can choose to import a new seed if they wish to manage an additional seed or profile.
-- **Remove Existing Fingerprint:** Users can opt to remove an existing fingerprint during startup if it's no longer needed.
+- **Remove Existing Seed:** Users can opt to remove an existing seed during startup if it's no longer needed.
-- **Switch Fingerprint:** Users can switch to a different fingerprint without restarting the application by accessing the fingerprint management CLI commands.
+- **Switch Seed:** Users can switch to a different seed without restarting the application by accessing the fingerprint management CLI commands.

 ---